mordvn/pallada_tgbot/README.md

 ## Acknowledgments 🙏

-- Thanks to SibGU for providing schedule data
+- Thanks to SibSAU for providing schedule data
 - All contributors who have helped improve this bot
 - The Python Telegram Bot community for their excellent documentation and support